Locations:

 Hypnosis

 Hypnotherapy is a heightened state of concentration and focused attention.
-Guided by a trained, certified hypnotist or hypnotherapist, hypnosis allows you to be more open to suggestions to making healthful changes in your perceptions, sensations, emotions, memories, thoughts or behaviors.
+A trained, certified hypnotist or hypnotherapist will guide you.
+Hypnosis allows you to be more open to suggestions about making healthful changes in your perceptions, sensations, emotions, memories, thoughts or behaviors.

 Overview